Sign In

 Class period End

-$GS fell $9.00, closing at $222.65.
-Additional revelations followed on November 9, 2018, including reports that Blankfein also met with Low and Najib in 2013 after compliance concerns had already been raised.
-By November 12, 2018, shares had dropped to $206.05, representing a total decline of 11.1% over the correction period.
+• November 9, 2018: Additional reports said Blankfein also met with Low and Najib in 2013 after compliance concerns had already been raised.

 Case Type